Welding-arc:

 Another spray type, called pulsed-arc transfer, occurs with equipment provided with the facility of modulating current at regular intervals: this, because of its lower heat input, is suitable for welding thinner sections than with conventional spray type, and with less distortion.

-With direct current reverse polarity (electrode positive) the strong squeezing Welding-arc force produces an action tending to pinch the molten metal and to project the drops across the arc unto the work.
 This contributes to a stable arc and to uniform metal transfer.
 Also heat input is greatest at the work side, inherent cleaning action is active, penetration is greater and weld deposits are of higher quality.

 With straight polarity (electrode negative) the greatest heat is developed at the electrode tip, there is no more pinch effect and metal transfer becomes of large globular type.
-The arc is now instable, with high burn-off rates and high spatter.
+The arc is now unstable, with high burn-off rates and high spatter.
 Gas type has much influence.

 The use of alternating Welding-arc current extinguishes the arc every half cycle, so that it becomes inherently unstable.
-Open circuit voltage has to be higher in argon, to permit arc restriking.
-Helium atmosphere is not suitable.
-Penetration is somewhere between that of both polarities.

 An Article on Process Extensions of GMAW was published in our Practical Welding Letter issue 30 for February 2006.
 To see the article click on PWL#030.